rkt/rkt/Documentation/distributions.md

 nix-env -iA rkt
 ```

-The source for the rkt.nix expression can be found on [GitHub](https://github.com/NixOS/nixpkgs/blob/master/pkgs/applications/virtualization/rkt/default.nix)
+The source for the rkt.nix expression can be found on [GitHub][rkt-nixos]

 ## openSUSE

-rkt is available in the [Virtualization:containers](https://build.opensuse.org/package/show/Virtualization:containers/rkt) project on openSUSE Build Service.
+rkt is available in the [Virtualization:containers][rkt-opensuse] project on openSUSE Build Service.
 Before installing, the appropriate repository needs to be added (usually Tumbleweed or Leap):

 ```